tomwpublic/hubitat_midea/README.md

 # hubitat_midea

 This provides Thermostat driver capabilities for Hubitat with Midea-supplied air conditioning units.
+Many common brands are supplied by Midea and are compatible with this integration.

 This component is substantially based on and is mostly a direct port of this excellent work: https://github.com/mac-zhou/midea-msmart